energywebfoundation/avn-dev-node/docs/raise_group_rewards.md

  ...register solution group...

+/** @dev: some considerations on rewards raising :
-// Rewards can be raised by group registrar.
-Extrinsic can be called multiple times, but will take
+  - Rewards can only be raised by group registrar.
+  - The `raiseGroupRewards` extrinsic can be called multiple times, but will take effect in next period.
-// effect in next period.
-Each call applies raise to current rewards, not initially configured for
+  - Each call applies raise to current rewards, not initially configured for group.
-// group.
-You can raise reward separately for subscription and voting.
-If rewards are raised by
+ - You can separately raise subscription rewards and voting rewards.
+ - There a two modes of rewards raising:
+     -  Amount : a direct addition of a specific amount to the current reward value
+     - Times : the current reward value is increased by multiplying it with a specific value
-// multiplying of current value, then multiplier can not be 0. await new Promise<void>(async (resolve) => {
+ - If rewards are raised by multiplying of current value (Times mode), then multiplier can not be 0.
+ **/
+  await new Promise<void>(async (resolve) => {
     let unsub = await api.tx.workerNodePallet.raiseGroupRewards(
 	groupNamespace,